Updated: Sept. 2021

 Of course, the issues are far more nuanced and even definitions of ‘toxin’ and ‘natural’ are impossible to pin down as they are thrown around like confetti these days.
 But that doesn’t mean that natural is a fictitious attribute of skincare.
 However, there are some basics we need to know in this debate over natural good, chemical bad.

 First, we need to know that plants and other natural sources such as those from minerals are made from chemicals.
 Humans are a chemical soup too!
 So, terms like chemical-free are null and void.
 Free from toxic chemicals is also completely vague as most substances can be toxic – even the benign – if we consume, are exposed to, inhale, smear on or in other ways come into contact with too much of them.
 Too much of a good thing can do you harm too, the old saying goes.

 As a chemist would say it’s the dose of a substance that makes it toxic, not the substance itself.
 Let’s give the analogy of drinking pure water; drinking enough to keep hydrated is good for health, but drinking too much water can be lethal.

 The problem is that we don’t know just how many potentially toxic chemicals we are exposed to in a day, let alone a lifetime.
 Nor do we know what the long-term effect is of the cocktail of toxins we come into contact with.
 A small single dose when we apply a body lotion or mascara is not going to do harm.
 But over many years?
 How can we know the cumulative effect of the barrage of toxins?

-Before we babble on about toxins, let’s talk about what they are too since natural skin care is about removing them from our beauty routines.
+Before we babble on about toxins, let’s talk about what they are too since natural skincare often claims to be removing them from our beauty routines.